SheffieldWang/quantum_XYZ_model/Readme.md

-# Quantum Circuit Optimization for the Heisenberg Model.
+# Quantum Model for the Heisenberg Model.

+Project for qhack2023

 This project proposes a novel quantum circuit architecture similar to the `BasicEntanglerLayers` to optimize the Heisenberg model, we called `XYZ`-circuit.